MilkJug1/MilkJug1/README.md

 <h3 align="center">A programmer and Source 2 mapper</h3>

-- 🔭 I’m currently working on [a Half-Life:Alyx project](https://www.youtube.com/watch?v=pduHWVVlJO0)
+- 🔭 I’m currently working on [a Half-Life:Alyx project](https://www.youtube.com/watch?v=pduHWVVlJO0) and [OculusLinkforLinux](https://github.com/MilkJug1/OculusLinkLinux)

 - 🌱 I’m currently learning **Source 2 Hammer, Reverse Engineering, Rust(The programming lang), and a Website.**

 - 👯 I’m looking to collaborate on **any kind of open-source project**

-- 🤝 I’m looking for help with **reverse engineering goldeneye 007**
+- 🤝 I’m looking for help with **VR things*

-- 👨‍💻 All of my projects are available at [here on github](https://github.com/MilkJug1)

 - 💬 Ask me about **c++, x86_64asm, python**